-7 Conclusion.
-Feature-geometric organization of phonological features gave theoreticians a tool that captures the idea of a natural class of phonological features, permitting an explanation of certain feature groupings that arise in the phonological patterns of the world's languages.
+7. CONCLUSION.
+Feature-geometric organization of phonological features gave theoreticians a tool to capture the idea of a natural class of phonological features, permitting an explanation of certain feature groupings that arise in the phonological patterns of the world's languages.
 Morphological features group in the same way, although there are fewer of them, and the natural classes are not connected to their physical realization, as is the case for phonological features.

-Here, we have proposed that a representational account of feature groupings extends naturally to morphological person and number features, and that the organization of the geometry is constrained by basic conceptual categories.
+We have proposed here that a representational account of feature groupings extends naturally to morphological person and number features and that the organization of the geometry is constrained by basic conceptual categories.
 We show how the proposal gives us insight into both the distribution of pronominal paradigms in the world's languages and the structure of unusual individual paradigms.

 Like its phonological counterpart, the geometry proposed here makes predictions about possible and necessary contrasts within a given system, as well as predictions about what constitutes a natural grouping of features.
 These predictions are falsifiable, in two ways.
-A counter-analysis could present facts that the particular geometry proposed here cannot deal with, but which could be handled by a revised geometry, with different node values.
-Alternatively, it could be argued that the geometric approach itself is untenable, by showing that any geometry would be inadequate to account for a certain paradigm.
-For example, it might be the case that a form in a paradigm could show syncretisms which demonstrate that some node would need to be dominated by the Participant and Individuation nodes simultaneously (for instance, an inclusive that collapsed sometimes with 1st person singular forms and sometimes with 3rd person plural forms).
+A counteranalysis could present facts that the particular geometry we propose cannot deal with but which could be handled by a revised geometry, with different node values.
+Alternatively, it could be argued that the geometric approach itself is untenable by showing that any geometry would be inadequate to account for a certain paradigm.
+For example, a form in a paradigm might show syncretisms that demonstrate that some node would need to be dominated by the Participant and Individuation nodes simultaneously (for instance, an inclusive that collapsed sometimes with 1st person singular forms and sometimes with 3rd person plural forms).
 If such a case could be found, it could demonstrate that the geometric approach to morphological features is fundamentally flawed.
-It is our claim, of course, that no such case could exist.46
+We claim, of course, that no such case could exist.

 The idea of a morphological feature geometry as a representational tool in itself does not dictate a choice of theoretical framework; indeed, we feel that at least the concept of such a system of morphological features will be of interest to a broad range of researchers.
-In some of our specific proposals (e.g. with regards to Koasati), it may be apparent that we are thinking in terms of an interpretive morphology, like that of Anderson's A-Morphous Morphology or Halle and Marantz's Distributed Morphology; however, nothing about the concept of a feature geometry in itself requires such an approach.
+In some of our specific proposals (for example, for Koasati), it may be apparent that we are thinking in terms of an interpretive morphology, like that of Anderson's A-MORPHOUS MORPHOLOGY or Halle and Marantz's DISTRIBUTED MORPHOL-OGY.
+But nothing about the concept of a feature geometry in itself requires such an approach.
 The insights the geometric approach provides are compatible with most extant morphological frameworks, although some of our specific proposals may not be.

-Several major research questions now arise: the nature of the relationship between the geometry and the syntactic component, in particular with respect to agreement phenomena; the best way to integrate and represent gender and class features on the one hand, and case features on the other; the representation of verbal morphological features such as aspect, tense and mood and their interaction with the nominal feature system; and the spell-out of the geometry.
+Several major research questions now arise: the nature of the relationship between the geometry and the syntactic component, in particular with respect to agreement phenomena; the best way to integrate and represent gender and class features on the one hand, and case features on the other; the representation of verbal morphological features such as aspect, tense, and mood and their interaction with the nominal feature system; and the spell-out of the geometry.
 We have demonstrated here that the geometric approach has enough intrinsic merit to warrant the directed investigation of these and related questions.